+Allowable Activities & Costs Non-Allowable Activities & Costs the extent such costs do not exceed charges normally allowed by the institution in its regular operations as the result of the institution's written travel policy.
 OUT-OF-STATE TRAVEL: Out-of-state travel will be closely scrutinized and must be disclosed in the Budget summary.
-After the application is fully executed, any further out-of-state travel requires prior approval of the Regional Consortia by submitting the necessary (as determined by the Regional Consortia) documentation for approval.
+After the application is fully executed, any further out-of- state travel requires prior approval of the Regional Consortia by submitting the necessary (as determined by the Regional Consortia) documentation for approval.
 The Regional Consortium reserve the right to limit out-of-state travel.
+Postsecondary curriculum development that facilitates alignment and articulation with secondary programs leading to college degrees and/or other industry- recognized credentials that meet the needs of employers.